Management Guide for Centers and Institutes

 - The self-study must list all sources of funding during the years spanned by the document.
 A financial statement that spans the preceding five-year period (based either on the calendar or fiscal year) must be included that uses the Financial Statement Sample and data obtained from the Wolf Reporting System (WRS).
 This statement should appear as a separate Appendix.

-- The self-study must include a compendium of sponsored projects awarded to the CI in the last five-year period (based either on the calendar or fiscal year) using the List of Sponsored Projects Sample and data obtained directly from RADAR.
+- The self-study must include a compendium of sponsored projects awarded to the CI in the last five-year period (based either on the calendar or fiscal year) using the List of Sponsored Projects Sample and data obtained directly from RADAR (or RED).
 Include this information as a separate Appendix.

 - A list of participating faculty and students, publications, lab activity summary, industry members (for the units with membership component), patents, etc. should be included as necessary to supplement the document text.
 Each of these data-sets should be included as a separate Appendix.

-Do not answer in the self-study document the questions listed below under the section entitled “Criteria for the Professional Evaluation of an Established CI by Review Committee”.
+- The self-study document should not address the questions listed in the CI Management Guide under the section entitled “Criteria for the Professional Evaluation of an Established CI by Review Committee”.
 These questions are expected to be addressed by the Reviewers based on the self-study document, the CI’s presentation to the Committee as well as meetings with the CI’s participants and stakeholders.

 The CI Director is expected to give a Power Point presentation to the Review Committee during the site visit that should provide an overview of the content of the self-study as well as any new relevant information (i.e., it should not duplicate what the Review Committee has already read).

 Review panels will normally meet with the AVC and the Coordinator to discuss the parameters of the review and the format of the final report, receive their charge, and ask background questions about the University, College(s) or Unit, the CI, or the review process they are about to begin.